 - Doubt: A Parable

 To identify and engage with communities who lack equitable access to theater arts.
 In partnership with each community we will develop unique, custom, theater-based projects or curriculum to articulate a community’s voice.

 In 2015 Ann initiated the first theater program at the Boys and Girls Club of the Berkshires in Pittsfield, MA for middle and high school youth.
-She has also worked with the Pittsfield Public School’s high school EOS/Educational Options for Success program and their summer Gateways ESL program.
+Programming continues.
+She has also worked with the Pittsfield Public School’s high school EOS/Educational Options for Success program and the Pittsfield Schools' summer Gateways ESL program.

-Ann will be producing a community-based, site-specific production of Thornton Wilder's "Our Town" with the residents of Tyringham, MA summer 2017.
-In addition she is a Youth Mentor at Pittsfield Community Connection in Pittsfield.
-In 2015/16 she was a mentor with Multicultural Bridge’s Happiness Toolbox program in Pittsfield, MA.
-Ann was the Youth Advisor for the city of Pittsfield’s Youth Commission and served on the Board of Shakespeare & Company in Lenox, MA.
+In August of 2017, Ann produced a community-based, site-specific production of Thornton Wilder's "Our Town" with the residents of Tyringham, MA.
+In addition she is a Youth Mentor at Pittsfield Community Connection in Pittsfield and in 2015/16 was a also a mentor with Multicultural Bridge’s Happiness Toolbox program in Pittsfield, MA.
+Ann served as the Youth Advisor for the city of Pittsfield’s Youth Commission from 2014 to 2016.
+She has also served on the Board of Shakespeare & Company in Lenox, MA.